-In addition, each participating jurisdiction will seek input from the public on the status of existing hazards, emerging vulnerabilities, and evaluate the entirety of the planning process and written plan with the public.
+In addition, each participating jurisdiction will seek input from the public on the status of existing hazards, emerging vulnerabilities, and evaluate the HMAP's strategy with the public.
 During each meeting, the PMT will provide an open comment forum for interactive discussion with the public.
 The development of new goals and strategies will be a joint effort between the PMT and public participants.